1. How will an Economic Stimulus payment affect my Medi-Cal case?

 3. Pandemic Unemployment Emergency Compensation (PUEC) – 13-week extension of benefits when someone exhausts their regular unemployment claim between March 29, 2020 and the end of 2020

-Yes, Active CalFresh households will receive two emergency CalFresh payments automatically issued directly to their EBT card.
+Yes, Active CalFresh households will receive emergency CalFresh payments automatically issued directly to their EBT card.
 Households will have their CalFresh benefits increased to the maximum benefit amount for their household size.
-The March increase was issued on April 12; the April benefit was issued on May 10; the May benefit was issued on June 14; and the June benefit was issued on July 12.
-July emergency allotments will have a client availability date of Sunday, August 16, 2020.
+The March increase was issued on April 12; the April benefit was issued on May 10; the May benefit was issued on June 14; the June benefit was issued on July 12; the July benefit was issued on, August 15; the August benefit was issued on September 13; and the September emergency allotment was issued October 18, 2020.

 |CalFresh Emergency Allotment|